Who we are

 By integrating CTC renewable heating solutions within your property, you will also be eligible to benefit from the Department of Energy and Climate Change (DECC) Renewable Heat Incentive.
 The scheme will provide you with a financial payback for producing heat with an efficient or sustainable fuel source, working together to reduce the demand on our power networks.

-From product design through to manufacture and distribution; we are passionate about what we do; dedicated to supplying you with quality renewable heating solutions, working together for a sustainable future.
+From product design through to manufacture and international distribution; we are passionate about what we do; dedicated to supplying you with quality renewable heating solutions, working together for a sustainable future.

 2017 – CTC acquired by NIBE Industrier AB